Stono/helm-test/README.md

 #### helm
 This is the root context and exposes the following functions:
-  - `version(helmVersion)`: Specify helm command version to use when specifying test release name (default is 2).
-If you use helm 3, always add `version("3")` otherwise you will get `unknown flag: --name` when running template generation.
   - `withValueFile(path)`: Specify a value file to use when running helm, relative to the root of your chart.
 You can call this multiple times
   - `set(key, value)`: Allows you to override a specific value, for example `set('service.port', '80')` would do `--set service.port=80` when running helm
   - `go(done)`: Run a helm template generation and parse the output